Reductio ad Hitlerum

-Invented by Leo Strauss in 1953, reductio ad Hitlerum takes its name from the term used in logic called reductio ad absurdum ("reduction to the absurd").
+Formulated by Leo Strauss in 1953, reductio ad Hitlerum takes its name from the term used in logic called reductio ad absurdum ("reduction to the absurdity").
 According to Strauss, reductio ad Hitlerum is a type of ad hominem, ad misericordiam, or a fallacy of irrelevance.
 The suggested rationale is one of guilt by association.
 It is a tactic often used to derail arguments because such comparisons tend to distract and anger the opponent.